 - 5.4 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
 In such cases, firms may be required to block or freeze assets for financial sanctions purposes.
-As at the end of 2019 there were 17 accounts blocked or frozen for financial sanctions purposes (2018: 22) with an aggregate value of £3.9 million (2018: £4.2 million). - 5.5 The law requires firms to identify and report any suspected breach of sanctions17 to the Financial Intelligence Unit.
+As at the end of 2020 there were 30 accounts blocked or frozen for financial sanctions purposes (2019: 17) with an aggregate value of £4.6 million (2019: £3.9 million). - 5.5 The law requires firms to identify and report any suspected breach of sanctions17 to the Financial Intelligence Unit.
 In practice, these reports will be made by a firm's MLRO or Deputy MLRO using Themis (with processes in place internally for employees to report to the MLRO / Deputy MLRO).
-In the year ended 31 December 2019, 1 disclosure was made for suspected breaches of sanctions (2018: 1).
+In the year ended 31 December 2020, no disclosures were made for suspected breaches of sanctions (2019: 1).